 Once you have Rserve started and your R code ready to go, you can now go into Tableau Prep.
 Before we add the script, we will need two clean steps for this example.
 The reason we need the clean steps is because Tableau Prep + R require that we match a defined dataframe.
 I started with a function that adds a unique ID based on a given unique field.
 If you don’t have one unique field, create a calculated field that combines the elements that make one row of data unique.
 If necessary, convert that new field to a string type.
 Then, rename your field UniqueField.
 This has to match the name defined in R, so make sure there are no spaces.
 In a separate step (separating this makes it easier to self-join later in the workflow), remove all other fields.

 Pro tip: UniqueField should populate first.
 If you select the second field, hold shift, and select the last field, Prep will select all remaining fields.
 You can then right-click and select remove.

 Now, finally, we are ready to use the magical add script feature.
 Once you have added the script step, enter the following settings:

 (This is to point to Rserve on your local machine)

 - File Name: Functions.R (or whatever R script you are trying to run)

 Once you run this workflow, it should give you an output of two fields: UniqueField and UniqueID.
 You can then join this back to your original data source, and you now have a unique ID field!
 Your final workflow will look something like this:

 Time to Conquer the World … of Data Cleansing

 Now, you’ve unlocked the key to the world of Tableau + R. Hooray!
 I’ve attached the R file, as well as the packaged workflow, to help walk through this.
+And if you’re ready to go deeper with these topics, jump over to part 2 of this blog!
 Good luck and happy preppin’!